ICanBoogie/Facets/README.md

 ## Fetching records using a `CriterionList` instance

-If using a [Fetcher][] instance is not enough of a challenge for you, you can use a [CriterionList][] instead and do all the hard work yourself:
+If using a [BasicFetcher][] instance is not enough of a challenge for you, you can use a [CriterionList][] instead and do all the hard work yourself:

 ```php